Register your company in Hong Kong with our Special Anniversary discount!

 • Certificate of change of name (if any): Similar to Company Account Applicant.

-• If corporate shareholder is HK registered company: Follow the same document requirements as stated above (Company Account Applicant).
+If the corporate shareholder is a HK registered company, follow the same document requirements as stated above (Company Account Applicant).

 • ID cards and Passports: Official identification documents for all individuals involved in the company.